cessda/cessda.cvs.contentguide/usage-tab.md

-If you amend the usage information in the SL, it is best to copy this amended information to the TLs as well, at least for CESSDA and DDI vocabularies, or inform the CVS Content Contact.
+If you amend the usage information in the SL, it is best to copy this amended information to the TLs as well, at least for CESSDA and DDI vocabularies, or inform the Content Contact.